docarray/docarray/docs/advanced/document-store/index.md

 Obviously, a DocumentArray with on-disk storage is slower than an in-memory DocumentArray.
 However, if you choose on-disk storage, then often your concern of persistence overwhelms the concern of efficiency.

 Slowness can affect all functions of DocumentArray.
 On the bright side, they may not be as severe as you would expect -- modern databases are highly optimized.
-Moreover, some databases provide faster methods for resolving certain queries, e.g. nearest-neighbour queries.
+Moreover, some databases provide faster methods for resolving certain queries, e.g. nearest-neighbor queries.
 We are actively and continuously improving DocArray to better leverage those features.